Splitting your keyguard into two pieces for easier printing

 You can see that each part of the joint looks “kind of” like the tail of a bird.
 Dovetails are used in carpentry to create a very solid and strong joint.
 You can choose this option to create a strong joint between the two halves of your keyguard, as well:

-You can choose the approximate width of each dovetail and how tight or loose the joint will be.
+You can choose the width of the dovetails and how tight or loose the joint will be.
 The smaller the dovetail gap, the tighter the two halves will fit.
 You may not even need to use glue to attach the halves.
-On the other hand, you may need a looser joint if your printer over-extrudes a little or is a little less accurate.
-A looser joint also allows room for glue.
-Note that adjustments to the tightness affect only the first half of the keyguard so that’s the only part that you need to re-print if you make an adjustment.
+On the other hand, you may need a looser joint if your printer overextrudes slightly or is slightly less accurate.
+A loose joint also allows room for glue.
+Note that adjustments to the tightness affect only the second half of the keyguard, so that’s the only part that you need to re-print if you make an adjustment.

 How to Quickly Determine the Best Dovetail Joint Tightness